How to Make Good Scenery

 Edge of World

 No matter the size of the layout developed, the reality is your world map will have an edge.
 If a square or rectangular configuration of baseboards is maintained with expansion, this edge will simply appear as the end of the world so long as your viewpoint remains on the map.
-However, with the Linear style especially, deviation from a rectangle or square is not likely for routes of any size.
-On flat terrain, the view from close to the tracks can show the sides of some margin baseboard blocks in what has been called the "world edge effect".
-Fortunately, a number of different ways are available to avoid this problem as will be discussed in the sections below.
-Here, we list the following as hiding the world edge:
+However, with the Linear style especially, maintaining a rectangular or square map is not possible for routes of any size.
+On flat terrain, the view from close to the tracks can show the sides of baseboards at the margins in what has been dubbed the "world edge effect".
+Fortunately, this problem can be reduced or avoided in a number of different ways.
+Here, we list the following aids to hide the "world edge" (each is discussed below under the appropriate subject):

 - behind scenery objects;

-- behind backdrops or a "double rise" (topography);
+- behind backdrops or a "double rise" (distant high terrain);

 - behind higher elevation topography (hills or mountains);